Did you know there are nearly 800 million people who use Excel across the world?

 While there are a lot of reasons for its phenomenal success such as flexibility, ease of use, powerful computational abilities, the biggest reason is, spreadsheets give a highly intuitive platform for even non-technical users to compute, analyze, and derive insights from large volumes of data with zero code.

-In this blog, we take a look at how spreadsheets have grown beyond their conventional use-cases to forge themselves as the single most important piece of software for SaaS businesses when it comes to measuring KPIs across teams.
+In this blog, we will throw light on the importance of spreadsheets and take a look at how the role of spreadsheets have grown beyond their conventional use-cases to being the single most important piece of software for SaaS businesses when it comes to measuring KPIs across teams.

 From the basic functions like data entry to the most complex financial data models, there is nothing that spreadsheets can’t get done.

-For instance, take Accounting & Finance - even with the rise of software like Netsuite, Quickbooks, SAP over the years, Spreadsheets continue to remain the de facto tool for financial calculations.
+For instance, take Accounting & Finance - even with the rise of software like Netsuite, Quickbooks, SAP over the years, the importance of Spreadsheets is unparalleled and they continue to remain the de facto tool for financial calculations.

 There are industries that spreadsheets have tremendously impacted, simplifying the day-to-do workflow to a great extent.
 And then, there is SaaS; whose very rise was founded on the legacy of spreadsheets that evangelized the ‘no-code’ way of doing business operations.